from mcedit to vim

 LFS as a way to

-learn Linux
+learn Linux internals.

 When I built it for the first time I needed an editor at an early stage

 of system preparation.
-I ended up trying vim
+I ended up trying vim.
+Maybe it was a default?

 I don’t remember.

-from my previous distribution (Alt Master 2.2
+I copied .vimrc from my previous distribution (Alt Master 2.2, a

-sibling).
-Here it’s full content:
+Mandrake sibling).
+Here is it’s full content:

 " Begin .vimrc